hathora/unity-plugin/README.md

 ### 3. Add `Hathora_Cloud_Unity_plugin_latest.unitypackage` as a "Custom Package" (`Assets` > `Import Package` > `Custom Package..`)

    <img src="images/install_package.png" width="400" />

+NOTE: If you're installing the `plugin-only` version, you may notice errors with `The type of namespace name "Newtonsoft" cannot be found`.
+These are expected, to fix you will need to install Newtonsoft via Unity's Package Manager.
+You can do so by adding the package by name: `com.unity.nuget.newtonsoft-json`.

 ### 4. Using the "Hathora" top menu item, create a new config file